desktop/desktop/docs/contributing/update-packages.md

 As we are using `yarn` for managing packages, here are some helpful tips to ensure things stay in sync.

-### Installing packages
+### Install packages

-To ensure you have the right version of dependencies, just run this command after cloning or switching branches.
+To ensure you have the right version of dependencies, run this command after cloning or switching branches.

 ```sh
 > yarn